-Directors have the opportunity to visit the Company's office and meet with management to gain a better understanding of business operations.
+Directors have the opportunity to visit the Company's premises and meet with management to gain a better understanding of business operations.
 Directors are given access to continuing education opportunities to update and enhance their skills and knowledge.
-In addition, the Company has a formal process to educate new Directors about the nature of the business, current issues, the corporate strategy, the culture and values of the Company, and the expectations of the Company concerning performance of Directors.
+The Company has a formal process to educate new Directors about the nature of the business, current issues, the corporate strategy, the culture and values of the Company, and the expectations of the Company concerning performance of Directors.